AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/google-forms-modules.md

 feature: Workfront Fusion
 exl-id: 45c86879-bc4e-4134-b63c-02410b9de43b
 ---
-# Google Forms modules
+# [!DNL Google Forms] modules

-The [!DNL Adobe Workfront Fusion Google Forms] modules allow you to monitor, select, add, update or delete responses on your Google Forms.
+The [!DNL Adobe Workfront Fusion] [!DNL Google Forms] modules allow you to monitor, select, add, update or delete responses on your [!DNL Google Forms].

-In order to use [!DNL Google Docs] with [!DNL Adobe Workfront Fusion], it is necessary to have a Google account.
-If you don't have a Google account yet, you can create one at the Google Account help page.
+In order to use [!DNL Google Docs] with [!DNL Adobe Workfront Fusion], it is necessary to have a [!DNL Google] account.
+If you don't have a [!DNL Google] account yet, you can create one at the [!DNL Google] Account help page.

 If you need instructions on creating a scenario, see [Create a scenario in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/scenarios/create-a-scenario.md).